quelpa/quelpa/README.md

 Alternatively, you can also specify a list of recipes instead.

+## MacOS instructions

+As MacOS is a BSD-based operating system, its `tar` command is different from GNU Tar.
+If you're using [homebrew](http://brew.sh/), installing the `gnu-tar` package should resolve this problem.

 ## Windows instructions

 On Windows there are some caveats so the procedure to make Emacs work with `quelpa` is outlined below.
 You can either use the native Windows build from GNU or the Cygwin port.
 If you'd like to have a complete *nix environment on your Windows machine then the Cygwin version is to be preferred.